 In a recent study conducted by the Small Business Administration, it was discovered that 30 million small businesses operated in the United States.
-That number comprised 99.9% of businesses across the country.
+That number comprised the vast majority of businesses across the country.

-While those businesses vary in the services they offer and the ways they operate, one thing that we’re confident could unilaterally benefit all of them is having business bank accounts.
+While those businesses vary in the services they offer and the ways they operate, one thing that we are confident could unilaterally benefit all of them is having business bank accounts.

 Opting in to banking services for businesses offers several benefits.
 There are also pitfalls that entrepreneurs will want to watch out for to ensure that they don’t step into a bad deal.

-If you’re thinking of opening up a bank account for your commercial venture, keep reading to understand key considerations that are worth mulling over before signing up for biz banking.
+If you are thinking of opening up a bank account for your commercial venture, keep reading to understand 6 key considerations that are worth mulling over before signing up for biz banking.

 1. Have an EIN Ready

-Before you take any steps towards opening your business banking services, you’ll want to have an EIN, which stands for Employment Identification Number.
+Before you take any steps towards opening your business banking services, you will want to have an EIN, which stands for Employment Identification Number.
 That number is like a social security number for your business and several banks will ask for it to complete your application.

 The great news is that getting an EIN is free and can be done online.
 Simply head over to this IRS page to go through the process.